gerileka/Scala-Lawn-Mower-Code/README.md

 ---

 ## Features #
-This python program implements an automatic lawn mowing for rectangular surfaces.
+This Scala program implements an automatic lawn mowing for rectangular surfaces.
 * Each mower can be programmed to cover the entire surface.
 * The position of the mower is represented by a combination of coordinates (x, y) and a letter indicating the orientation according to the English cardinal notation (N, E, W, S).
 The lawn is divided into a grid to simplify navigation.
 * To control the mower, we send him a simple sequence of letters.
 The possible letters are "D", "G" and "A".
 "D" and "G" rotate the mower 90 ° right or left respectively, without moving it.
 "A" means that the mower is moved one step in the direction it faces, and without changing its orientation.